gdawel/neurodiv-5923/README.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+## [00.06.00] - 2025-11-24
+### Changed
+- Hero texts updated according to the client's request.
+- Added whatsapp support number to the buttom in the Home Page.
+- Moved the SOBRARE main site access link as a new menu item in the navbar.
+- Changed text "Entrar" by "Começar" in the navbar, according to the client's request.
+- Changed the logo in the navbar to a new one sent by the client.
+- Changed the favicon to the new favicon sent by the client.
+- Changed neurodiv_logo in all pdf reports.

+### Fixed
+- Fix user's name the "ver-testes" by the auth()->user()->name.
+- Fix font contrast in the user's name in the "Meus Pedidos" for the dark mode.

 ## [00.05.11] - 2025-10-09
 - Fix text aligment in the footer.
 - Enable "Entrar" buttom in navbar, so the clients can have access to the system.